cfinlay/one-handed-typing/README.md

 a time on a keyboard.
 But with a bit of dedicated practice, it's totally doable.

-I now pretty consistently touch type at around 45 wpm, which is not so bad.
+I now pretty consistently touch type at around 45 wpm.
 I've heard that the average two handed touch typist has a typing speed of about 58 wpm; while the average typist (hunt and peck, and it's variants) clocks in at around 36 wpm.